BNLNPPS/ask-panda/README.md

 # Vector store

-Note that the vector store is created and maintained by the server.
+Note that the vector store (Chroma DB) is created and maintained by a manager.
 The contents of the vector store are stored in the `vectorstore` directory and can be inspected using the `vectorstore_inspector.py` script.

 ```